Creating the perfect Italian Style Easter Bread

 As most of our eggs are brown, they do not seem to take colour well.
 I had a couple of eggs from a neighbour’s hens which were much lighter in colour so the yellow dye worked.
 However, the brown egg below which was dyed with yellow still looks brown!

-The Mache eggs I used from Hobbycraft
+The Mache eggs I used from Hobbycraft.

-1 thought on “Italian Style Easter Bread”
+5 thoughts on “Italian Easter Bread”